moby/moby/docs/reference/run.md

 `--hostname` is allowed in `host` network mode and will only change the hostname inside the container.
-Similar to `--hostname`, the `--add-host`, `--dns`, `--dns-search`, and `--dns-opt` options can be used in `host` network mode.
+Similar to `--hostname`, the `--add-host`, `--dns`, `--dns-search`, and `--dns-option` options can be used in `host` network mode.
 These options update `/etc/hosts` or `/etc/resolv.conf` inside the container.
 No change are made to `/etc/hosts` and `/etc/resolv.conf` on the host.